* Global equities surge on European debt accord

 “This is not a magic elixir.
 It’s a very good start and certainly more than people had expected,” Bill O’Neill, partner at commodity investment firm LOGIC Advisors, said of the deal.

-The euro surged past stop-loss points as investors reacted positively, gaining 2.2 percent to $1.4190.Investors were forced to unwind bets against the single currency as they awaited more details.
+The euro surged past stop-loss points as investors reacted positively to the deal, gaining 2.4 percent to $1.4209.Investors were forced to unwind bets against the single currency as they awaited more details.

 World stocks extended gains to hit their highest level since early August, with the MSCI all-country equity index rising 4.3 percent.

 U.S. stocks rallied more than 3 percent, and in a sign of investor relief, Wall Street’s “fear gauge,” the CBOE Volatility Index , fell 15 percent.

 The Dow Jones industrial average was up 358.81 points, or 3.02 percent, at 12,227.85.
 The Standard & Poor’s 500 Index was up 44.31 points, or 3.57 percent, at 1,286.31.
 The Nasdaq Composite Index was up 93.95 points, or 3.54 percent, at 2,744.62.